Course Outline

 Audience

-- Government officials in planning, process improvement, and institutional coordination
+- Government officials involved in planning, process improvement, and institutional coordination

 - Regulatory managers and policy advisors within State of Jalisco agencies

-- Team leaders responsible for manuals, procedures and operational standardisation
+- Team leaders responsible for manuals, procedures, and operational standardization

-The practice on each case, the good explanation, very understandable and extensive knowledge of the topics; a real example was used to practice
+The practice on each case, the good explanation, very understandable and broad knowledge of the topics; a real example was used for practice

 ESTEFANNY GIL MORA - Global K S.A. de C.V.